 May 2011: Community members report they would rather go to Rapid City Regional Hospital and “Rapid City Indian Health Service was criticized for administering Band-Aids and Tylenol, and Indians would rather get their health care elsewhere.”

-Spring 2012: Community members, Jim Boyd and Jim Shaw, bring their concerns about care provided by the Sioux San facility to the Great Plains Tribal Chairmen’s Health Board (GPTCHB).
+Spring 2012: Community members, Richard “Dick” Boyd and Jim Shaw, bring their concerns about the Sioux San facility to the Great Plains Tribal Chairmen’s Health Board (GPTCHB).

 2012: Unified Health Board (UHB).
 Concerned community members approached the Rosebud Health Board with problems they were facing at Sioux San which led to the formation of the Unified Health Board of Rapid City.
 A group comprised of representatives from the Rosebud Sioux Tribe, Cheyenne River Sioux Tribe and Oglala Sioux Tribe organized to help people who utilize the Sioux San IHS facility/Rapid City Service Unit provide feedback regarding the quality of care.